kverrier/Loop-o-matic-Interactive-Music-System/README.markdown

 position of the circle specifies the repetition rate of the note from 0.5Hz to 5Hz (30 to 300BPM).

-there is a separate control for MIDI Program, shown on the left of the image.
+There is a separate control for MIDI Program, shown on the left of the image.

 It should be noted that the program uses the current default MIDI synth.
-If no sounds are being made after starting a voice, it may be that the MIDI device is not capable of making sound through the Java protocol.
+If no sounds are being made after starting a voice, it might be that the MIDI device is not capable of making sound through the Java protocol.
 To avoid this issue, I recommend using [SimpleSynth](http://notahat.com/simplesynth).
 In addition to